-Academic Year 2018-2019
+Academic Year 2021-2022

 Teachers College, Columbia University, is the largest and most comprehensive graduate school of education in the United States.
 Its programs span education, psychology and health fields.
 Located in New York City, the College has a diverse culture, with minority students comprising over one-third of the student body.

 The Minority Postdoctoral Fellowship Program seeks to promote the recruitment and retention of a diverse faculty at Teachers College.
 The program does this by advancing the careers of individuals from groups in U.S. society that have been historically underrepresented in the academic profession.
 It provides recent doctorate recipients the opportunity to develop a program of research and participate as an active community member in the life of a graduate research university.
 Recipients must be self-motivated and able to work independently on his or her own research project.

-Completed applications are due by February 9, 2018.
+Completed applications are due by March 1, 2021 by 11:59pm.

-* If you do not have the doctorate in hand at the time of application, a letter of confirmation must be received from your dissertation committee chair or department stating that you will have the doctorate degree before the term of the fellowship begins on September 1, 2018.
+* If you do not have the doctorate in hand at the time of application, a letter of confirmation must be received from your dissertation committee chair or department stating that you will have the doctorate degree before the term of the fellowship begins on September 1, 2021.

 To apply candidates should submit the following documents in their application

-A cover letter describing applicant's interest in doing postdoctoral work specifically at Teachers College, and relevant personal and professional background and interests.
+- A cover letter describing applicant's interest in doing postdoctoral work specifically at Teachers College, and relevant personal and professional background and interests.

-A curriculum vitae.
+- A curriculum vitae.

-Two letters of recommendation.
+- Two letters of recommendation.

-All application materials (including letters of recommendation) must be received at Teachers College by February 9, 2018.
+All application materials (including letters of recommendation) must be received at Teachers College by March 1, 2021.
 Faxed applications will not be accepted.
 Extensions for applications will not be granted.
 The selection committee will consider only fully completed applications.
-It is your responsibility to ensure that all documentation is complete and submitted by February 9, 2018.
+It is your responsibility to ensure that all documentation is complete and submitted by March 1, 2021.
 If it is necessary to send a recommendation letter separately, referees must submit their letters of recommendation to the Provost's Office by the closing date, no exceptions or extensions will be granted.